neillrobson/neillrobson.github.io/_drafts/2018-01-18-the-infamous-liebster-award.md

 9. Best board game?
 Best video game?

+    Although I've never played a full session before, I have always venerated the Japanese board game [Go](https://en.wikipedia.org/wiki/Go_(game)) for its simplicity and stunning depth of strategy.
+There is only one type of piece, and they never move once placed, yet it took exponentially more computing power for artificial intelligence to beat a human at Go than it did for the sundry rules and moves in Chess.

+    Best video game is, without the shadow of a doubt, [The Witness](http://store.steampowered.com/app/210970/The_Witness/).
+It is a marvellous tapestry outlining human intelligence and philosophy, and a shining example of nonverbal communication.
+It is the one video game that I believe would have engaged C.S.
+Lewis, Steve Jobs, and Douglas Hofstadter alike.

 10. How do you feel about autocorrect when texting?

+    I've personally turned it off on my phone, because I like to make a habit of proofreading whatever I write (even if it's just a text message).
+However, I also readily admit that this practice decreases the efficiency of my communication with others and that the misunderstandings arising from
 11. If someone gave you a free, two-way ticket to Mars would you go?